-Have you noticed how much The Danforth from Jones to Victoria Park is undergoing redevelopment these days?
+It was mid-June, 2018, when I originally posted this piece about how much The Danforth - from Jones to Victoria Park - is undergoing redevelopment.

-The pace of any neighbourhood's revitalization has been a topic of fascination for Canadian urban academics for the past sixty years.
+The pace of any neighbourhood's revitalization is a topic of fascination for Canadian urban academics, and has been for the past sixty years!
 I know this through my own contribution to the research in the late 80s when I wrote an Urban Studies Thesis funded by The Ministry of Municipal Affairs called "Gentrification: Yuppie Porn In South Riverdale".
-The thesis, which included a comprehensive review of past research exploring the movement of middle class households into working class neighbourhoods, also explored my early fascination with housing as a symbol of self.
+The thesis, which included a comprehensive review of past research exploring the movement of middle-class households into working-class neighbourhoods, also explored my early fascination with housing as a symbol of self.

 That foundation served as the basis for my Graduate Degree in 1993 called "Planning Housing Environments" from York University, where I focused on the adaptive reuse of former industrial and commercial buildings into loft condominiums (from which I would launch my career in the sales, marketing and concept of Innovative Spaces).
 It demonstrated that the moment a building(s) underwent redevelopment it would often set precedent for a rebirth in its immediate area, sometimes fueling a larger movement of rejuvenation.
 Now - having being in the Toronto real estate industry for over 25 years - I've seen entire swaths of our City shift from centres of industry to places for commercial and residential consumption, including the Fashion District, Cityplace, and the Distillery District.

 Our city is constantly undergoing rebirth.
-Lately, with the sheer volume of real estate sales I've been doing this year on The Danforth, it's prompted this blog about the momentum of change I'm witnessing on this main arterial road, which is significant!
+Lately, with the sheer volume of real estate sales I've been doing on The Danforth, it's prompted re-issuing this blog about the momentum of change I'm witnessing on this main arterial road, which is significant!

 The Danforth neighbourhoods were originally developed as "streetcar suburbs" in 1920 after the Bloor Viaduct opened in 1918.
 And it would continue to grow when the Line 2 Bloor–Danforth subway line was opened in 1966.
 Today, with extensions completed in 1968 and 1980, there are now 31 stations located along 26.2 kilometres of track.
 This major transportation link prompted an influx of ethnicities into the area, with Greek becoming it's most recognizable in the 1970s and 1980s.
 However, it's also been home to Gujarati, Moroccan, Afghani, Caribbean, Pakistani and Ethiopian cultures.
 This has translated into hundreds of retail locations, restaurants, and cafes on The Danforth, supported by swaths of low-rise housing, and a smattering of higher density housing.